Dementia

 Major neurocognitive disorders involve progressive neuronal dysfunction and loss, producing decline in memory, executive function, language, visuospatial ability, and social cognition.
 Course and symptom profile vary by etiology (for example Alzheimer, vascular, Lewy body, frontotemporal, Parkinson-associated).

 As decline advances, functional dependence and safety risk increase, requiring staged care adaptation.
+Dementia is generally gradual, progressive, and not reversible even though symptom-directed care can still improve safety and quality of life.

 Classification